FlashGenie/genie-app/README.md

 # Genie

 ## Background and overview
-Genie is a study aid app that uses AI to generate flashcards from user uploaded notes.
-Users can generate flashcards decks using AI and customize it to their liking as well as search existing decks created by other users.
+**Genie** is a study aid app that leverages AI to generate flashcards from user-uploaded notes.
+Users can create flashcard decks using AI, customize them to their liking, and search through existing decks created by other users.

 We will need to:
 - Figure out how craft fetchs to OpenAI api in order to generate desired flashcards response